The-Blockchain-Association/sec-notice-list/README.md

 # @ba/sec-notice-token-list

-This NPM module and GitHub repo contains the Blockchain Association's List of ERC20 Tokens Subject to SEC Actions.
+This GitHub repo contains the Blockchain Association's List of ERC20 Tokens Subject to SEC Actions.

 ## Adding a token